theartofcomputerprogramming/meetup/README.md

   - *2.2.1 Stacks, Queues, and Deques* (pp.238-242)

 **3:00 - 3:10** Break\
+**3:10 - 4:00**
+- *Exercises* (pp.236-237, pp.242-243)
-**3:10 - 4:00** *Exercises* (pp.236-237, pp.242-243), shoot the breeze
+- Shoot the breeze

 Data structures - Yay!

-We begin with sequential arrangements of data known as lists or arrays.
+We begin to look at representing and manipulating tabular arrangements of data in programs.
+A table that is laid out in a linear manner is known as a list or array.
 Three simple and pervasive data structures - stacks, queues and deques - are introduced.
+We'll examine their structural differences and how it affects their application to different problems.

-We'll need to start using *The MMIX Supplement*.
-It will remain a companion to TAOCP Volumes 1-3 in all future meetups.
+We'll also introduce *The MMIX Supplement*.
+We'll be using it as a companion text to TAOCP Volumes 1-3 for all future meetups.
 It has **MMIX** variants of code in TAOCP.

+After the break, we'll do some exercises.

 **Note on MMIX and MIX**